xjtju/PinT/README.md

 <p align="center"><img src="./doc/images/usage.png" align="center" height="250px"></img></p>

 For more comprehensive examples and usages, please check the wiki and the 'pfm' directory.
 PFM stands for Phase Field Model, we implemented two solvers for a simplied  Allen-Cahn equation.
 All 1D/2D/3D are supported, OpenMP is also used to accelerate matrix calculations further in multi-core envirement.
 Examples for customized boundary condition and problem-specific configuration are also located in 'pfm'.
+A step by step tutorial of developing a space-time parallel solver for Allen-Cahn equation is at the 'doc' directory.

 ## Build